chenxingqiang/jax-ml/doc/tutorial/statistical_inference/unsupervised_learning.rst

     There is absolutely no guarantee of recovering a ground truth.
 First, choosing the right number of clusters is hard.
-Second, the algorithm is sensitive to initialization, and can fall into local minima, although scikit-learn employs several tricks to mitigate this issue.
+Second, the algorithm is sensitive to initialization, and can fall into local minima, although jax-learn employs several tricks to mitigate this issue.

     For instance, on the image above, we can observe the difference between the ground-truth (bottom right figure) and different clustering.
 We do not